-The licences you take (bring) to a provider to use on dedicated hardware are governed by Microsoft Product Terms.
-It means that all the rules are the same as on-premises.
+The licences you take (bring) to a provider are governed by Microsoft Product Terms.

 Still confused?
 Talk to a SPLA expert

-Our team of SPLA experts are here to help.
+Our team of independent SPLA experts is here to help.
 Use the form below to get in touch today.
 We can assist with everything from licensing audits to subscription management in Microsoft SPLA.